hanwenzhang123/fullstack-note/04-note/README.md

 2. Send the request to the protected resource
 - Server-side Sessions: server grants your access, stores unique identifier on server, sends same identifier to the client, client sends identifier along with requests to protected resources.
 Backend generates the jwt token, then sends the generated token to the client, then all the following requests will contain the token.
 - Authentication Tokens: send credentials to server, and the server validates credentials, comparing the combination to what is stored in the database, if that is valid, then the server creates a permission token, create but not store "permission" token on server (server is stateless), send token to client, client sends token along with requests to protected resources

 [[↑] Back to top](#table-of-contents)

-## OOP

-#### Object Oriented Programming vs Functional Programming
-Functional Programming
-- attempts to avoid changing state and mutable data (immutable data structure)
-- the output of a function should always be the same given the same exact inputs to the function, relies on arguments of the function

-Object Oriented Programming
-- Group related variables and functions in a unit called objects
-- Using objects to represent things you are programming about, variable as properties, function as methods
-- The objects hold data about them in attributes which objects are manipulated through methods that are given to the object.

-Examples
-- FP: we use FP when we expect to receive the same output when using the same input, like "functional operations"
-- OOP: A class is an abstract blueprint used to create more specific, concrete objects.
-- Classes often represent broad categories, like Car or Dog that share attributes.

-4 Pillars in OOP: Encapsulation, Abstraction, Inheritance, Polymorphism
-- Encapsulation is the ability to hide variables within the class from outside access
-- Abstraction shows only essential attributes and hides unnecessary information -> hiding the unnecessary details from the users
-- Inheritance
--  reduces redundant code `class Teacher extends Person { constructor(subject, grade) { super(); this.subject = subject; this.grade = grade; } }`
-- Polymorphism means a single action can be performed in many forms, get rid of if else and switch, use `element.render()`

-Benefits of OOP
-- Encapsulation: reduce complexity + increase reusibility
-- Abstraction: reduce complexity + isolate impacts of change
-- Inheritance: elimate redundant code
-- Polymorphism: refactor ugly switch case statement

-[[↑] Back to top](#table-of-contents)